-As part of the Philanthropy in Education Symposium Series, NORRAG and India Development Foundation (IDF), with support from Dr. V Santhakumar (Azim Premji University) are organising the first roundtable “Philanthropic and CSR support for the Right to Education Act: A Platform for discussion and research” in New Delhi, India, on 27 April 2018.
+As part of the Philanthropy in Education Symposium Series, NORRAG and India Development Foundation (IDF), with support from Dr. V Santhakumar (Azim Premji University) organised the first roundtable “Philanthropic and CSR support for the Right to Education Act: A Platform for discussion and research” in New Delhi, India, on 27 April 2018.

 - Read the follow-up Blog post: Initiating Stakeholder Dialogue and Research: Philanthropic and CSR Support for Education in India by Arushi Terway and Nishant Chadha

-The Roundtable is the second event in the Philanthropy in Education Series after the opening Symposium in Geneva on 22-24 November 2017.
-The roundtable is the initial meeting bringing key stakeholders (including donors, implementing partners, government and academicians) together to engage in dialogue on lessons learned, issues, challenges, and way forward for philanthropic actors to engage in supporting equitable quality elementary education in India.
+The Roundtable was the second event in the Philanthropy in Education Series after the opening Symposium in Geneva on 22-24 November 2017.
+The roundtable was the initial meeting bringing key stakeholders (including donors, implementing partners, government and academicians) together to engage in dialogue on lessons learned, issues, challenges, and way forward for philanthropic actors to engage in supporting equitable quality elementary education in India.
 Over the next two years, further meetings will be held in other major hubs in India (Mumbai, Bengaluru and Kolkata) to expand the discussion further and engage a larger group of actors.

 This initiative aims to facilitate dialogue, research, and stakeholder collaboration for engagement of philanthropic actors in supporting the Right to Education Act (RTE) in India.
 Functioning as honest knowledge brokers, NORRAG and IDF, aim to foster an ecosystem in India for collaboration between philanthropy and education stakeholders to develop and share knowledge on supporting RTE and elementary education.